W-JK/react-blog-v1/README.md

     mongoose - to connect mongo
     dotenv - to hide private links&passes
     multer - to handle img files

+    Atlas MongoDB used:
+    MongoDB connection with MongoDB Driver
+    - npm install mongodb have to be instaled fo

 ## Credits
 author (Safak) repository: